 The Apple Doesn’t Fall Far From the Z®

-Other “must haves” for the 350Z were also taken from the first generation 240Z – a front engine/rear-wheel drive drivetrain configuration, two-seat interior, a powerful 6-cylinder engine and, of course, a simple and honest design.
-The 350Z, like the original, features a true hatchback body (350Z Roadster also available in 2004).
+The 350Z takes its cues from the first generation 240Z – a front engine/rear-wheel drive drivetrain configuration, two-seat interior, a powerful 6-cylinder engine and, of course, a simple and honest design.
+The 350Z Coupe, like the original, features a true hatchback body.

-The 350Z was designed to impress viewers at first sight with its newness as a sports car and to remain an object of unending adoration for ages to come.
-While inheriting the “Z®-ness” passed on through successive generations, this Z® embodies many new features for a sports car, all of which have been perfected to exceptionally high quality.
+While inheriting the “Z®-ness” passed on through successive generations, this Z® embodies many sports car features, all of which have been executed to exceptionally high quality.